international employment law firm alliance L&E Global

 On 14 July 2018, the so-called “Dignity Decree” (Law Decree no. 87 of 12 July 2018) was issued, introducing very important innovations on several employment law matters such as fixed-term contracts, supply of work and penalties in the event of illegitimate dismissal as provided by the so-called Jobs Act (for open-ended contracts stipulated as of 7 March 2015).

-Recently, Decree Law No. 48 of 4 May 2023, the so-called “Labour Decree”, introduced some important innovations related to labour law and social inclusion.
-It should be noted that the “Labour Decree” will have to be converted into law by 4 July 2023 and that some of its dispositions are likely to be amended.
+Decree Law No. 48 of 4 May 2023, enacted with Law No. 85 of 3 July 2023, the so-called “Labour Decree”, introduced some important innovations related to labour law and social inclusion.
+The main measures of interest to employers set forth by the “Labour Decree” include:

 a.
 Fixed-term contracts

 Without prejudice to the possibility of concluding acausal contracts of a duration of less than 12 months, the new discipline extends the range of reasons that may ground the fixed-term contracts lasting at least 12 months but not exceeding 24 months.
 For further details on the discipline regulating such type of agreement, please refer to par.
 III “Employment Contracts”, sub. par.
-2. “Fixed-term/Open-ended Contracts”.
+2. “Fixed-term/Open-ended Contracts.”

-c.
+b.
 Simplification of reporting requirements

 The Employment Decree also provides for a simplification of the information that the employer is required to provide to the employee at the time of recruitment pursuant to the so-called “Transparency Decree” (Legislative Decree 104/2022), which came into force in August 2022.
 In particular, Article 26, paragraph 1, of the new Decree specifies that some of the information obligations (e.g. duration of the probationary period, training, duration of holidays and any paid leave) may henceforth be understood as being fulfilled simply by indicating the regulatory references or by referring to the collective agreement applied, including company agreements.
 For further details on the discipline regulating such a type of agreement, please refer to par.
 III “Employment Contracts”, sub. par.
 1. “Minimum Requirements”.